A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Future directions

-\Section{Future directions} Can one extend this approach to mixed packing and covering problems, or prove that this is not possible (in a reasonable model)?
+Can one extend the coupling technique to {\em mixed} packing and covering problems?
+What about the special case of $\exists x \ge 0; Ax \approx b$ (important for computer tomography).
 What about covering with ``box'' constraints (upper bounds on individual variables)?
-Can one extend the approach to general packing and covering, e.g.~to maximum multicommodity flow (where $P$ is the polytope whose vertices correspond to all $s_i\rightarrow t_i$ paths)?
-In all of these cases, correctness of a natural algorithm is easy to establish, but the running time is an issue.
-This seems to be because the coupling approach requires a symmetry (both primal and dual algorithms of a particular kind must exist) that the methods based on ``optimal'' increments do not require.
+Perhaps most importantly, what about general (not explicitly given) packing and covering, e.g.~to maximum multicommodity flow (where $P$ is the polytope whose vertices correspond to all $s_i\rightarrow t_i$ paths)?
+In all of these cases, correctness of a natural algorithm is easy to establish, but the running time is problematic.
+This seems to be because the coupling approach requires that fast primal {\em and} dual algorithms of a particular kind must both exist.
+Such algorithms are known for each of the above-mentioned problems, but the natural algorithm for each dual problems is slow.

-Can one adapt this algorithm to efficiently solve dynamic problems, or sequences of closely related problems (e.g. each problem comes from the previous one by a small change in the constraint matrix)?
-Adapting the algorithm to start with a given primal/dual pair seems straightforward.
+The algorithm seems a natural candidate for solving {\em dynamic} problems, or sequences of closely related problems (e.g. each problem comes from the previous one by a small change in the constraint matrix).
+Adapting the algorithm to start with a given primal/dual pair seems straightforward and may be useful in practice.

-Can one use this approach to improve parallel and distributed algorithms for packing and covering (e.g.~\cite{Luby93Parallel,Young01Sequential}), perhaps reducing the dependence on $\eps$ from $1/\eps^4$ to $1/\eps^3$?
-In this case, instead of incrementing a randomly chosen variable in each of the primal and dual solutions, one would increment the primal and dual solutions deterministically by a fractional vector: incrementing the primal vector $\xp$ by $\alpha \pd$ and the dual vector $\xd$ by $\alpha\pp$ for some $\alpha$.
-The correctness proof goes through.
-Can one bound the number of iterations, assuming the matrix is appropriately preprocessed?
+Can one use coupling to improve {\em parallel and distributed} algorithms for packing and covering (e.g.~\cite{Luby93Parallel,Young01Sequential}), perhaps reducing the dependence on $\eps$ from $1/\eps^4$ to $1/\eps^3$?
+(In this case, instead of incrementing a {\em randomly} chosen variable in each of the primal and dual solutions, one would increment {\em all} primal and dual variables deterministically in each iteration: increment the primal vector $\xp$ by $\alpha \pd$ and the dual vector $\xd$ by $\alpha\pp$ for the maximal $\alpha$ so that the correctness proof goes through.
+Can one bound the number of iterations, assuming the matrix is appropriately preprocessed?)